Rodrigo Moreira (director)

 Rodrigo Moreira (born June 19, 1983, in Milagro, Ecuador), is an Ecuadorian model, actor and beauty pageant titleholder who won Mr. America Latina 2009 in Lima, Peru.
-He is currently a world-class beauty pageant director and producer.
+He is currently a beauty pageant director and producer.

 Early life

 Rodrigo started his career as Model at the age of 16 at CN Modelos Guayaquil of Cecilia Niemes.

 Pageantry

-Moreira who is 6 ft 1 in (1.85 m) tall, competed in the international beauty pageant Mr. America Latina, on July, 2009 and obtained the title beating sixteen contestants took part in the competition.
+Moreira who is 6 ft 1 in (1.85 m) tall, represented Ecuador in the 2006 Mister Continents pageant and competed in the Mister America Latina (Mister Latin America) pageant, in July 2009 and obtained the title beating sixteen contestants who took part in the competition.
 In addition he did win the Mr. Photogenic award.